 - Courses added after the last day to add/drop full-term courses are not eligible for Federal Pell grant

-- Continuing education and custom training courses are not eligible for financial aid
+- Continuing education and customized training courses are not eligible for financial aid

 Other Qualifications